Droupadi Murmu: Political career

-In 1997, Droupadi Murmu was elected as the councillor of the Rairangpur Nagar Panchayat as an independent candidate from a reserved seat for women.
-She then joined the Bharatiya Janata Party (BJP).
+In 1997, Droupadi Murmu was elected as the councillor of the Rairangpur Nagar Panchayat as an independent candidate from a reserved seat for scheduled tribe women, and subsequently became Vice Chairperson of Rairangpur NAC.
+She joined the Bharatiya Janata Party (BJP) the same year.

 She won the 2000 Odisha Legislative Assembly election from the Rairangpur Assembly constituency and served two terms in the Odisha Legislative Assembly between 2000 and 2009.
 During the BJP and BJD coalition government in Odisha, she was the Minister of State with Independent Charge for Commerce and Transportation from 6 March 2000 to 6 August 2002, and Fisheries and Animal Resources Development from 6 August 2002 to 16 May 2004.

 In 2007, she received the Nilkanth Award for the Best MLA of the Odisha Legislative Assembly.
 In 2009, she lost the Lok Sabha election from Mayurbhanj Lok Sabha constituency as the BJD and BJP alliance had ended.
 She was elected to the BJP National Executive (ST Morcha) in 2013, and was the district president until 2015.